["plan"]

 FREQUENTLY ASKED QUESTIONS

-Chinese food typically has strong umami flavors, which are beautifully juxtaposed by cocktails like the Blood Orange Margarita and Lychee Martini.
+Chinese food typically has strong umami flavours, which are beautifully juxtaposed by cocktails like the Blood Orange Margarita and Lychee Martini.
 Find a full list of Chinese cocktails on The Mixer UK.

 Baijiu is a white spirit made by distilling sorghum, and other grains like rice and wheat.
 It is the most popular hard tack in China.
 However, mixed drink like the Chit-Chat Toddy and Gunfire cocktail are also widely enjoyed.